-1. In 2018, only 4% of the US employees were dissatisfied with their current jobs.
+1. In 2018, only 4% of US employees were dissatisfied with their current jobs.

 Regarding employee satisfaction statistics, only 1% didn’t know what to say or had no opinion on the question, while 17% were somewhat dissatisfied.

 On a more positive note, 33% of the respondents reported being very satisfied with their current jobs, and the majority (45%) stated that they were somewhat satisfied.

 2. In 2012, people in the Asian-Pacific region were the most satisfied with their jobs.

 With a respectable 62%, this region had the most positive job satisfaction statistics in 2012 when people were asked whether they are happy at their jobs.
 Second on the list was the Americas, with 54%, while the least satisfied was the EMEA (Europe, The Middle East, and Africa) region with 49%.

 This means that on a global scale, 53% of respondents were happy with their jobs in 2012.

 3. Job satisfaction in the US is not very high — some 54% of US employees were satisfied with their current workplace.

 (The Conference Board)

 The 2019 report from the Conference Board surveyed a total of around 2,000 employees across the country.
-Over half of them stated that they were happy with their current jobs, which is better than the 51% from 2018.
-Experts believe that these better figures are a direct result of the improvement of the labor market.
+Over half of them stated that they were happy with their current jobs, which is better than 51% from 2018.

 4. Employee satisfaction statistics show that, in 2019, the Japanese were the least satisfied at work.

 Data from the latest Randstad Workmonitor suggest that only 42% of Japanese employees were satisfied with their job, while a whopping 21% stated that they are dissatisfied.
 These two figures make for both the lowest and highest outcomes of the entire survey.

 5. The Japanese were also the least likely to get a pay raise.

 Some unhappy employees statistics might primarily be the cause of the stern and demanding nature of the working culture in Japan, but experts believe that a bad work environment also contributes to their dissatisfaction.